roryogorman/visita-galicia/README.md

 #### Site Owner
 * The site owner wishes to use the site to give a web presence to their business.
-* The site owner wishes to have an easy-to-follow site that can be updated regularly with information on sites, accomodation, attractions, etc, as well as any new layouts, etc.
+* The site owner wishes to have an easy-to-follow site that can be updated regularly with information on sites, accommodation, attractions, etc, as well as any new layouts, etc.
 * The site owner also would like to have a seamless way of communication from users via an online contact form as well as visible links to their various social media platforms.

 ***